kiarashir/bisp-barberbook/README.md

 - Save favourite shops
 - AI hairstyle try-on — upload a photo and see how a haircut would look
 - Shop owner dashboard to manage the shop, staff, services, hours, and bookings
+- Monthly stats — page visits and bookings shown on each shop page, the owner dashboard, and the owner stats page
 - Admin can hide or un-hide any shop from the public listing

 ## Technologies used